peter-mount/3dmodels/README.md

 Raspberry PI Camera 3D Models
 =============================

-This repository contains a collection of 3D models for the Raspberry PI Camera written with OpenSCAD.
+This repository contains a collection of 3D models written with OpenSCAD.

-cameramount
+These are small one off models which would otherwise require a separate repository per

+# raspberryPi

+A collection of models for the Raspberry pi cameramount

 A library that can be used to generate an enclosure for the PI camera module embedded within